 Line of Business Valuation for Solvency Valuation for Financial Statements All Risk Margin is calculated and included in the technical provisions.
 Risk Margin is not included.
-Other Life Insurance / Health SLT For in-force policies, the valuation is performed using a gross premium cash flow method.
+Other Life Insurance / Health SLT Transitional Measure on Technical Provisions ("TMTP") is part of the technical provisions.
+Transitional Measure on Technical Provisions is not included Other Life Insurance / Health SLT For in-force policies, the valuation is performed using a gross premium cash flow method.
 The cash flows are projected from the valuation date up to the contract boundary (with expected claims and expenses projected for the full best estimate claim duration).
 Allowance is made for IBNR claims.
 For claims in payment, the BEL is calculated by summing the projection of all expected claim payment and expense cash flows discounted back to the valuation date.
 For group business in-force policies, the valuation includes unearned premium reserve, IBNR reserve and an expense reserve.
 For individual in-force policies, the valuation is performed using a gross premium cash flow method.
 All expected future premiums, claim payments and expenses from the valuation date up to the end of the term of the contract are taken into account allowing for an appropriate lapse assumption.
-For claims in payment, the technical provisions are calculated using broadly the same methodology.
+For claims in payment, the reserves are calculated using broadly the same methodology as in Solvency II.